raunak5131/event-manager-react/README.md

 ## 🛠️ Tech Stack

-- React (CRA)
+- React (with CRA)
 - React Router DOM
+- CSS (custom and responsive)
+- Framer Motion (for animations)
 - React Icons
-- Framer Motion
-- CSS
+- LocalStorage (for data persistence)
+- GitHub Pages (for deployment)

 ## 🧭 Usage

+1. Browse through the available events on the Home page.
-1. Click on **Register** to register for an event.
+2. Click on “Register” to submit your name and email.
-2. Navigate to **My Events** to view and manage your registrations.
+3. Go to “My Events” to view all your registered entries.
-3. Enjoy smooth animations and UI responsiveness!
+4. Enjoy the smooth UI with mobile-friendly design!

 ---